Ibexian/prole.js/README.md

 `clean` - Stops any ongoing caching without writing to file

 `serve <cacheFile>` - Installs service worker and serves previously cached results from `<cacheFile>.json`

+### Prol Options
+Both the `record` and `serve` actions allow for overwriting of the default address (https://localhost:9000/) through use of the `-a` or `--address` option.

+e.g. `record -a https://localhost:8080/`

+### Running Prol Commands Directly
+Any of the above prol commands can be run from outside the prol interface by appending them to the `node prol.js` call.
+This allows for `serve` to be part of an automated testing suite.

+e.g. `node prol.js serve demo`